SheCodesAustralia/workshopcontent/content/python_game/part_3__know_your_boundarys_turtle.md

 ### Part 3

-# Adding a border and setting a boundary
+# Know your boundary’s, Turtle

 Currently with our turtle game you can move your player turtle off the screen which we don’t want to do so in this exercise we are going to draw a border